marcibenko/ReferenceWork/README.md

 # ReferenceWork
-This repository contains a few of my jupyter notebooks written for some of my classes.
+This repository contains some of my work that i did for my classes